Newfs in Literature

 Newfoundlands in Fiction and Poetry

 Click on titles to read Newf-related passages and comments.
-The year in parentheses immediately following the title is the year of first publication; dates in parentheses following the author's name are birth and death dates for that author.
+The year in parentheses immediately following the title is the year of first publication.

 The Expedition of Humphry Clinker (1771) by Tobias Smollett